Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

         self.edit2.setDisabled(False)
         self.atras2.setDisabled(False)
 ```
-The flowchart of the code is showed above in the Design(fig 05)
+The flowchart of the code (below) is shown above in the Design(fig 05)
 ```.py
     def save(self):
         with open('populardatabase.csv', 'w', newline='') as DTpb: